typemeta/funcj/parser/readme.md

 The `Parser.and` method is used to combine two or more (up to eight) parsers.
 The parsers are combined into one that applies each parser sequentially.
 If any parser fails then the operation is aborted and the failure is returned.
-If all of the parsers are successful then the results are passed to a `map` method.
+If all of the parsers are successful then the results are passed to a `map` method, which constructs the return value or the parser.

 ```java
 // A parser for a 3-digit number.